IlyaFaer/ForwardOnlyGame/README.md

 ![image](https://github.com/IlyaFaer/ForwardOnlyGame/blob/master/preview/screenshot2.png?raw=true)
 ![image](https://github.com/IlyaFaer/ForwardOnlyGame/blob/master/preview/screenshot3.png?raw=true)

 The game represents a route-strategy with arcade fight blotches.
-Find an optimal way through the Silewer before the fast spreading poisonous clouds of the Stench outrun you.
-There are real-time fights with enemies, cities where you can upgrade your locomotive with active guns, tough decisions, recruiting, diseases, resources searches and even more.
+Find an optimal way through the inimical Silewer before the fast spreading poisonous clouds of the Stench outrun you.
+Fights on move, locomotive upgrades, tough decisions, recruiting, diseases, resources searches and even more await you in the game.

 :cinema: See [gameplay trailer on YouTube](https://youtu.be/AjvDuXsIizs).